 The name Jack Sprat was Jen’s idea, derived from the famous nursery rhyme. (“Jack Sprat could eat no fat/his wife could eat no lean/and so betwixt them both, you see/they licked the platter clean.”)
 So in addition to the healthy vegetarian and vegan options, they also serve the “fat”—meaning meat, seafood, and decadent desserts.
 Across the board, the healthy fare need not feel like a compromise of taste and textures.
 One of the most popular appetizers is the yam fries, served with a roasted jalapeno and arugula aioli.

 Indeed, the decadent dishes are also cooked in a healthy manner, using raw ingredients instead of processed ones, creating desserts from scratch and utilizing healthier-option oils.
-And it is all executed quite well: Jack Sprat’s executive chef is Andrew Brown, who was born and raised in the Anchorage area, has a fondness to forage and utilize as much local ingredients as possible.
+And it is all executed quite well by the experienced team visibly working hard in the open kitchen.

 The restaurant’s casual ambience has a healthy glow too: the restaurant’s main dining room has an open-kitchen layout and large, Bavarian style booths, while the front room is a two-story glass solarium with views of Mt.
 Alyeska.
 In the summer, you can sit out on the deck (the only restaurant in Girdwood that has one) with its mountain views, or relax in the seasonal outdoor beer garden which sometimes features live music and events.

-And while the décor is pretty consistent, the globally themed menu, the Weits Team admit, is happily all over the place.
-For lunch, try the 1/2 pound all natural Olympic Burger, smoked salmon pasta, or focaccia.
+While the décor is pretty consistent, the globally themed menu, the Weits Team admit, is happily all over the place.
 For dinner, aside from the local fresh-catch specials (like rockfish, halibut, spot prawns, or salmon), one signature dish is Bibimbap: a Korean dish served in a hot stone bowl, with rice, house-made kimchi, bean sprouts, pork, and a fried egg.
-Another favorite is Alaskan Bouillabaisse, made with king crab, local mussels, seasonal fish and clams in a rich tomato broth and served with grilled sourdough.
-Kids, meanwhile love the organic burgers and gluten-free noodles.
+Another favorite is Alaskan Bouillabaisse, made with king crab, local mussels, seasonal fish and clams in a rich tomato saffron broth and served with in-house baked bread.
+Kids, meanwhile love the variety of choices like oodles of noodles mac and cheese or pita pizza.

 Save room for dessert, though.
 The most notable might be the raw (and vegan, and gluten-free) cheesecake made without any refined sugars.
 Its crust is formed from almonds and dates and the filling is made with ground cashews— which vegans will attest tastes like cheese—as well as homemade almond milk, agave, fresh lemon, and a swirl of berry, like local summer blueberries.
 Pair it with something from the full espresso bar, (can you say, “homemade almond milk latte?!”).
 Or, you can wash it all down with beer and wine—local draughts, German lagers, or a diverse selection of global wines—or house-crafted cocktails (like mararitas, cosmos, bloody Mary) made with wine-based spirits.